nodejs/outreach/community.md

 ## Stats

-Following are some of the stats related to NodeJS.
+The following are some of the stats related to NodeJS.

 GitHub Stars: [60,000+](https://github.com/nodejs/node)